allthingsjavascript/scores-module/tasks.md

 Here are some suggestions:
 * Use the computeTotal function to retrieve the sum.
 * Use the accumulator in reduce to track and return the count of scores that are non-zero.
-* Based on the two previous values, have the function return the average.
+* Using these two values, have the function return the average.

 ### Task 4: Code the getMinMaxScore Function

-The `getMinMaxScore` function needs to return an array where the first element is the minimum score and the second element is the maximum score.
+The `getMinMaxScore` function needs to return a two element array where the first element is the minimum score and the second element is the maximum score.
 This requires a unique application of the reduce method.

 Here are some suggestions:
 * Use `Math.min()` and `Math.max()`.
-* Each iteration of the reduce method needs to return an array with the current min and max values.
+* Each iteration of the reduce method needs to return a two element array with the current min and max values.
 * Each iteration of reduce should test the current min and max values with the next available score using `Math.min` and `Math.max`.
-* The initial value set for the accumulator should be an array that consists of a minimum and maximum score that will be replaced.
-For example as miniumum of 100 and a maximum of 0.
+* The initial value set for the accumulator should be an array that consists of a minimum and maximum score that is sure be replaced.
+For example, you can use a miniumum of 100 and a maximum of 0.
 * Return the results of the reduce method from the getMinMaxScore function.